CHARLOTTE, N.C. (WBTV) - Changes are in place in Mecklenburg County this year as residents vote in an election during a pandemic.

 Within two business days of the person’s registration, the county board of elections says they will verify the registrant’s driver’s license or Social Security number, update the voter registration database, search for possible duplicate registrations, and begin to verify the registrant’s address by mail.

-Any voter registered in Mecklenburg County can request an absentee ballot from the Mecklenburg County Board of Elections prior to the last Tuesday before an election by completing the Absentee Ballot Request Form.
-No reason is needed to receive and vote by mail-in absentee ballot.
+Any voter registered in Mecklenburg County was able to request an absentee ballot from the Mecklenburg County Board of Elections prior to the last Tuesday before an election by completing the Absentee Ballot Request Form.
+No reason was needed to receive and vote by mail-in absentee ballot.

 The form can be mailed or hand delivered to the Mecklenburg County Board of Elections, faxed to 704-319-9722, or emailed to absentee@mecklenburgcountyn.

 If you are Military, immediate family of Active Military, or a US citizen overseas, please visit FVAP.gov to register and request your ballots.

 To verify receipt and processing of your request online, email email@example.com.
 If mailed, residents must allow 10 days to receive and process and if emailed, the receive and process takes four days.

 How to vote if Sick or Disabled after the request deadline for an absentee ballot?

 Sick or disabled voters may apply in person or have a near relative or verifiable legal guardian apply in person at the Mecklenburg County Board of Elections office and a Ballot will be hand delivered to you.
 The offices are located at 741 Kenilworth Ave, Suite 202.

 This option is available after 8 a.m. on the Wednesday prior to each election but not later than 5 p.m. on the Monday before each election.